apify/langchain-apify/README.md

 ## Wrappers

-`ApifyWrapper` class wraps the Apify API to easily turn results into documents.
-For more information, see [Apify LangChain integration documentation](https://docs.apify.com/platform/integrations/langchain).
+`ApifyWrapper` class wraps the Apify API to easily convert results into documents.
+Available methods include:

+- **call_actor**: Runs an Apify Actor and returns an `ApifyDatasetLoader` for the results.
+- **acall_actor**: Asynchronous version of `call_actor`.
+- **call_actor_task**: Runs a saved Actor task and returns an `ApifyDatasetLoader` for the results.
+Actor tasks allow you to create and reuse multiple configurations of a single Actor for different use cases.
+- **acall_actor_task**: Asynchronous version of `call_actor_task`.

+For more information, see the [Apify LangChain integration documentation](https://docs.apify.com/platform/integrations/langchain).

 ```python
 from langchain_apify import ApifyWrapper